-When someone has shown interest in joining your direct sales team and you’ve already overcome their objections, you’ll want to “seal the deal” and welcome them to the business.
+When someone has shown interest in joining your direct sales team, and you’ve already overcome their objections, you’ll want to “seal the deal” and sign them up for the business.

 How do you do that?

 Many direct sellers invite people interested in joining for a ‘coffee and chat’ to do that.

 Up to about 15 years ago, I used to invite prospects for a coffee and chat but it didn’t work very well for me.
 Here’s why: